Embracing technology to navigate the shift to remote work

-The events of 2020 forced businesses to significantly change the way they operated.
-This sparked a reexamination of the business-as-usual mindset in almost every facet of work.
+The events of 2020 forced businesses to significantly change the way they operate.
+This sparked a re-examination of the business-as-usual mindset in almost every facet of work.

-Technology has proven to be a lifeline for businesses transitioning from office-centric work to a new work-from-home culture.
-With numerous companies incorporating permanent or hybrid remote-working policies, the attention of both management and employees has shifted to prioritizing the most business-critical tasks, while eliminating, ignoring, or outsourcing low-value work.
+Technology has proven to be a lifeline for businesses transitioning from office-centric work to a work-from-home culture.
+With numerous companies implementing permanent or hybrid remote-working policies, the attention of both management and employees has shifted to prioritizing the most business-critical tasks, while eliminating, ignoring, or outsourcing low-value work.

-How does a corporate legal department balance all of the various demands and obligations placed upon the legal team?
+How does a corporate legal department manage various demands and obligations?

-A prime example is entity management, which is typically defined as completing the tasks required to keep an entity compliant with the laws, regulations, and rules governing the entity based upon where it has registered to do business.
+A prime example is entity data management.
+Entity management is typically defined as completing the tasks required to keep an entity compliant with the governing laws, regulations, and rules based on where the entity is registered to do business.

-In addition, entity management includes tracking the material data associated with the entity and being able to distribute this data as needed.
+In addition, entity management includes tracking the material data associated with the entity within an entity management database and being able to distribute this data as needed.

-What are the benefits of entity management?
-Why is it important?
+What are the benefits of entity management and why is it important?

-In today’s world, companies are comprised of any number of subsidiary entities, which all need to be managed to ensure proper compliance and governance.
-Many of the tasks associated with governance and compliance are extremely mundane but absolutely necessary.
-Any failure to perform these functions can lead to penalties and disruption of the business.
+Companies often consist of multiple subsidiary entities, all of which must be carefully managed to ensure proper compliance and uphold strong governance.
+Many of the associated tasks are tedious but absolutely necessary.
+A failure to perform any of the necessary functions can lead to penalties and disruption of the business.

-There are several service providers that have combined services and technology to assist organizations in managing entity compliance and governance.
-The most advanced service providers integrate years of industry experience with technology-backed solutions to address business challenges and offer tailored solutions to meet the customer's unique needs.
+There are service providers that have combined services and technology to assist organizations in managing multi-entity compliance and governance.
+The most advanced service providers integrate years of industry experience with software and other technology solutions to address business challenges and offer tailored solutions to meet the customer's unique needs.

 How would an outside company managing my entities work IRL (in real life)?

-The first step for a legal team considering outsourcing is to understand how they are currently completing the work, how much time it takes, what it costs to complete the work, and how removing that workload would create greater dividends for the employee and the organization.
+The first step for a legal team considering outsourcing is to understand the following: how they are currently completing the work and how much time it takes, what it costs to complete the work, and how removing that workload could create greater dividends for the employee and the organization.

 Establishing a baseline of the cost and the possible benefits will help inform the decision to move forward versus keeping the status quo.

-If you are unable to easily determine this information, we suggest that you seek out a service provider that will help you gather this data.
+If you are unable to easily determine this information, we suggest you seek out a service provider to help you gather this data.

 In terms of entity managed services, the typical areas of opportunity include the following:

-• Implementing a central system of record (database) for all entity information
+- Implementing a central system of record (entity management database) for all entity information

-• Engaging a service provider to update the data in the system of record, both at the deployment of the database and as an ongoing service
+- Engaging a service provider to update the entity data in the system of record, both at the deployment of the database and as an ongoing service

-• Election of Officers, Directors, and Managers through an Annual General Meeting or through unanimous written consent
+- Election of officers, directors, and managers through an annual general meeting (AGM) or through unanimous written consent

-• Document filing and document retrieval, both in the entity’s country of formation and internationally
+- Document filing and retrieval, both in the entity’s country of formation and in other jurisdictions

 What typical benefits should an organization expect if they utilize entity managed services?

-When an organization is deciding whether to outsource the management of its entities, an important consideration is what functions and groups may be impacted.
+When an organization is deciding whether to outsource the management of its entities, it’s important to consider which functions and groups may be impacted.

-Identifying which groups are consumers of entity data enables an organization to gauge the benefits of outsourcing this function.
-Documenting the specific needs of legal, tax, finance, the Corporate Secretary, and other groups allows an organization to determine where their current process is successful and where improvements would be helpful.
+By identifying the groups that are consumers of entity data, an organization can better gauge the benefits of outsourcing this function.
+Documenting the specific needs of the Corporate Secretary and of legal, tax, finance, and other departments allows an organization to determine where its current process is successful and where improvements could be made.
 This in turn creates the framework for what successful outsourcing entails.

 Here are some examples of where companies have achieved greater efficiencies:

-• Additional bandwidth created by the inclusion of the Managed Service Team into entity workflow
+- Additional bandwidth created by the inclusion of a managed service team for entity data management

-• A central communication point to receive and document information from entities around the globe
+- A central hub to receive and document information from all entities

-Again, identifying and outsourcing low-value, time-consuming database tasks provides your organization with the flexibility to deploy employees to handle high-value responsibilities, which are core to their specific business or team.
+Again, identifying and outsourcing low-value, time-consuming database tasks provides an organization with the flexibility to deploy employees to handle the high-value responsibilities that are core to their specific business or team.

 Entity management is everyone’s responsibility.
 Or is it?

-Changes in personnel — whether employees are promoted to other positions within the organization, or leave the organization entirely — highlight the need for uninterrupted handling of entity matters.
-Having a service provider “own” the management and maintenance of your organization’s data based upon your specifications provide a critical level of assurance that your data is being consistently updated.
+Personnel changes — whether employees being promoted within the organization or leaving the organization entirely — highlight the need for uninterrupted handling of entity matters.
+Having a service provider run the management and maintenance of your organization’s entity data based on your specifications provides a critical level of assurance that your data is being consistently updated.

 This approach pays dividends in a variety of ways, including the ability to quickly determine what data exists for an entity, the capacity to train users to access the data easily, and the successful, long-term well-being of the database.